jump-dev/AmplNLWriter.jl/README.md

 This wrapper is maintained by the JuMP community and has no official connection with the AMPL modeling language or AMPL Optimization Inc.

+## Getting help

+If you need help, please ask a question on the [JuMP community forum](https://jump.dev/forum).

+If you have a reproducible example of a bug, please [open a GitHub issue](https://github.com/jump-dev/AmplNLWriter.jl/issues/new).

 ## Installation

 Install AmplNLWriter using `Pkg.add`: